MathaiSibu/MathaiSibu.github.io/index.md

 ---
 ### Student Risk Identification Model – Early Warning System for At-Risk Students

 This project focuses on proactively identifying students at risk of not completing their studies.
-By analysing academic, engagement, and financial data, I developed a data-driven early intervention model that assigns each student a risk score and band (Critical, High, Medium, Low).
+By analysing academic, engagement, and financial data, I developed a data-driven early intervention model that assigns each student a risk score and band (Critical/High, Medium, Low).

 A weighted scoring model was designed based on three key pillars: